The Benefits of Tax-Loss Harvesting in Your Investment Strategy

 4.1 Wash Sale Rule

-The IRS prohibits repurchasing the same or "substantially identical" security within 30 days of the sale.
-Violating this rule invalidates the tax benefit.
+The IRS prohibits the repurchase of the same or "substantially identical" security within 30 days of the sale.
+Violating the wash sale rule negates the tax benefits received from harvesting losses.

 4.2 Overtrading

-Excessive use of tax-loss harvesting can lead to higher transaction fees, deviating from a long-term investment strategy.
+Excessive reliance on tax-loss harvesting can result in higher transaction fees and potential deviation from a long-term investment strategy, diminishing overall portfolio performance.

 4.3 Limited Benefit in Tax-Advantaged Accounts